-Partner number P8 Organisation name & acronym Indian Institute of Technology Guwahati, IIT Guwahati D.1.1 - Aims and activities of the organisation Please provide a short presentation of your organisation (key activities, affiliations, size of the organisation, etc.) relating to the area covered by the project (limit 2000 characters).
+Partner number P8 Organisation name & Indian Institute of Technology Guwahati, IIT Guwahati acronym indian institute of Technology Guwanati, in Guwanati D.1.1 - Aims and activities of the organisation Please provide a short presentation of your organisation (key activities, affiliations, size of the organisation, etc.) relating organisation, etc.) relating to the area covered by the project (limit 2000 characters).

-Indian Institute of Technology Guwahati (IIT Guwahati) has eleven departments and three interdisciplinary academic centres covering all the major engineering, science and humanities disciplines, offering BTech, BDes, MA, MDes, MTech, MSc and PhD programmes.
+Indian Institute of Technology Guwahati (IIT Guwahati) has eleven departments and three inter-disciplinary academic centres covering all the major engineering, science and humanities disciplines, offering BTech, BDes, MA, MDes, MTech, MSc and PhD programmes.
 It has been able to build up world class infrastructure for carrying out advanced research and has been equipped with state-of-the-art scientific and engineering instruments.
 It conducts researches within its academic programmes under all the departments and the academic centres.
 Its faculty members also conduct research projects sponsored by various government agencies and companies.